 Unless you have concrete documentation backing your case, you should not dispute accounts with the credit bureaus.
 You are better working directly with the creditors.
 Our Ascent Club advisors can guide you on the appropriate steps to take when dealing with erroneous information on your credit report.

 We do not recommend paying for credit repair.
-The Ascent Club is a free program where our credit experts will guide you on the steps to improving your financing potential.
+The Ascent Club is a value-added program where our credit experts will guide you on the steps to improving your financing potential.

 When buying a home your credit is continuously monitored.
 Opening a new account can both negatively impact your credit scores and your debt-to-income ratios.
 Please check with your Loan Officer if you need to make a large purchase prior to closing.